+The Consumer Contract Act does not apply to labour contracts.
 The regulations of Door-to-Door Sales, Mail Order Sales, Telemarketing Sales, Provision of Specified Continuous Services, and Door-to-Door Purchases do not apply to cases in which the person offering the service concludes a contract for business purposes or as a part of business, or to cases in which goods or rights are sold, or services are provided, to persons residing outside Japan, etc.